The AGORA High-resolution Galaxy Simulations Comparison Project. VIII: Disk Formation and Evolution of Simulated Milky Way Mass Galaxy Progenitors at $1<z<5$: Method

 Unbound stars with $E>0$ or $\max(|\epsilon_{\star}|, |\eta_{\star}|)>1.5$ are excluded from the decomposition process \citep{2024arXiv240314749L}.
 The disk-to-total ratio (hereafter D/T) is defined as the mass fraction of stellar particles assigned to the disk, where the total stellar mass, $M_{\star}$, is defined as the mass of stellar particles within $0.15 R_{\text{vir}}$ but removing the contribution of the unbound stars.
 Finally, a two-component Gaussian mixture model is used in the parameter space to decompose disk stars into two groups.
 The threshold for classifying thin and thick disks, $\epsilon_{\text{thre}}$, is determined as the intersection point of the two Gaussian models along the $\eta_{\star}$ direction.
 All disk stars with $\epsilon_{\star} > \epsilon_{\text{thre}}$ are classified as thin disk, while the remainder are classified as thick disk.
 The spheroidal component could be further decomposed into bulge and halo \citep[e.g.,][]{2022MNRAS.515.1524Z,2024arXiv240314749L}.
 However, this decomposition is less straightforward for some codes at high redshift, and therefore we have chosen not to further decompose the spheroidal component.

-Readers should note that, rather than adopting a fixed $\epsilon_{\text{thre}}$ of around 0.7–0.8 \citep[e.g.,][]{2023MNRAS.523.6220Y, 10.1093/mnrasl/slad103}, the threshold varies among target galaxies, with $\epsilon_{\text{thre}} = 0.45$--$0.87$, after the end of the last major merger at $z\sim4.5$.
-In general, galaxies with lower $\epsilon_{\text{thre}}$ tend to have thin disks with larger scale heights than those with higher $\epsilon_{\text{thre}}$ \citep{2024arXiv240314749L}.\footnote{We note that, although the thin disk is defined as a kinematically colder component, its scale height is much larger than that of the MW, which is 300--400 pc.}
+Readers should note that, rather than adopting a fixed $\epsilon_{\text{thre}}$ of around 0.7–0.8 \citep[e.g.,][]{2023MNRAS.523.6220Y, 10.1093/mnrasl/slad103}, the threshold varies among target galaxies, with $\epsilon_{\text{thre}} = 0.45$--$0.87$, after the end of the last major merger at $z\sim4.5$. \my{With this approach, we are able to identify a thinner component even at higher redshift, when discs are generally kinematically hotter (see \cite{2024arXiv240314749L} for further discussion).} In general, galaxies with lower $\epsilon_{\text{thre}}$ tend to have thin disks with larger scale heights than those with higher $\epsilon_{\text{thre}}$ \citep{2024arXiv240314749L}.\footnote{We note that, although the thin disk is defined as a kinematically colder component, its scale height is much larger than that of the MW, which is 300--400 pc.}

 An apparent limitation of this disk identification method is that during a major merger, stellar particles aligning with the orbital angular momentum may be misclassified as disk stars, potentially leading to an artificially high disk fraction.
 In this work, we distinguish the merger periods at $z \sim 4.5$ and $z \sim 2.2$; the D/T values during these periods---especially transient spikes---should be interpreted with extra caution.